-We had booked accommodation a short journey from the Airport and so 15 mins later we arrived at our home for the 1st two nights of our Australian Adventure.
+We had accommodation booked just a short journey from the Airport and so 15 mins later we arrived at our home for the 1st two nights of our Australian Adventure.

-We booked an Uber and headed into Melbourne for a day of exploring.
-We had been told that the weather in Melbourne can vary and you can get 3 seasons in one day, however our first day was one of the hottest days they had had of the summer.
+We headed into Melbourne by Uber for a day of exploring.
+They say that the weather in Melbourne can vary and you can get 3 seasons in one day, however our first day was one of the hottest days they had had of the summer so far!

-You can use it as a ‘hop on – hop off’ service and really enjoy all the sites that Melbourne has to offer as it takes you past some of the major attractions such as the Old Treasury Building, Parliament House, Shopping Malls and Parks.
+The City Circle takes approx 50 minutes to do a complete loop but its great to use it as a ‘hop on – hop off’ service as it links all the sites that Melbourne has to offer such as the Old Treasury Building, Parliament House, Shopping Malls and Parks.

 There are plenty of shops, cocktail bars, rooftop bars, of which we tried a few and restaurants.
 Explore the laneways, of which Degraves Street is considered the best with its Parisian looking lanes filled with cafes and on-street dining and we found a lovely restaurant beside the river to enjoy lunch in the sun.
 We had a few drinks in some of the local bars before returning back to our accommodation by train and bus, making full use of that travel card.